TheKaushikGoswami/SPIKE-Discord-Bot/README.md

 I wouldn't recommend it.
 Self-hosting this bot (running a copy yourself) is not supported, and no help will be provided for editing nor compiling the code in this repository.
 The source code is provided here for transparency about how the bot's primary features work.
 If you decide to edit, compile, or use this code in any way, please respect the [**license**](https://github.com/TheKaushikGoswami/SPIKE-Discord-Bot/blob/main/LICENSE).

 ## Contributing
-Contributions to Dude Perfect are always appreciated, whether it be improvements to the documentation or new features, please feel free to make the change.
+Contributions to SPIKE are always appreciated, whether it be improvements to the documentation or new features, please feel free to make the change.
 Contact our developers on  [**Discord**](https://discord.gg/EdHv7ZgF3M) if required.

 ## Developers
 [**TheKaushikGoswami**](https://github.com/TheKaushikGoswami) • Powered by [**Phantom**](https://github.com/PHANTOM-14)